Disservin/fastchess/man.md

 - `-check-mate-pvs`
     Check that PVs for mate scores have the correct length and end in checkmate.

+- `-check-ponder-pvs`
+    Check that ponder moves match final PV output, if that was for an exact score.

 - `-show-latency`
     Show the "think" latency (difference between measured and reported time) for each engine.
     Note that a lot of engines add 1ms to the time they report, so the latency will be 1ms higher than the actual latency.